qbatch/oneapp/REPRICER.md

 ## Enable/Disable Repricer: {#1}

 We have settings page where we allow users to enable/disable the repricer.
 When user clicks on enable button, Our repricer will
 be able to receive notifications for that user and start repricing.
-On the other hand, when user clicks on disable button, Our repricer will not reprice the products price for that user.
+On the other hand, when user clicks on disable button, Our repricer will not reprice[^2] the products price for that user.
 For products repricing users must enable the repricer.

 ## Compete With Buy Box {#1}